RodrigoRafaelSantos7/RodrigoRafaelSantos7/README.md

-# 🏄‍♂️ Rodrigo Santos
+# 🪽 Rodrigo Santos

-**`Digital Craftsman | Computer Science Student | Software Engineer`**
+**`Computer Science Student | Software Engineer | Web Developer`**

- I’m Rodrigo, a software engineer and entrepreneur based in Lisbon.
-I’m the founder of Quantum, where we develop innovative web applications that empower individuals online presence on their own terms.
-I’m also a computer science student at the [Universidade Nova de Lisboa](https://www.unl.pt/en).
+                           I’m Rodrigo Santos; I’m a front-end engineer && design engineer && UX engineer && web developer && computer science student from Lisbon, Portugal.
+I got my start Coding For The ’Net in 2020, using Dreamweaver to make websites for school projects.
+I’ve worked professionally on the web since 2023, mostly through freelance gigs.
+Currently, I’m in the final year of my Bachelor’s degree in Computer Science and Engineering at the New University of Lisbon.

 ---

 ### 📊 Stats